Securing a Web Application with OAuth2/OpenID Connect

-This how to will show you how to build and secure a simple web vert.x application with Oauth2 and OpenId Connect.
+You will learn how to build and secure a simple web application with Vert.x, OAuth2 and OpenID Connect.

 What you will build